eduk8s-tests/lab-tkg-aws-installer/workshop/content/05-aws-ec2-credentials.md

 Click on the **Deploy** button for the AWS EC2 option.

-This should initially bring up the form for entering you credentials for the IaaS Provider, in this case those for AWS.
+This should initially bring up the form for entering your credentials for the IaaS Provider, in this case those for AWS.

 ![](images/aws-ec2-credentials-form.png)